 Happy Anniversary William & Kate: A Look Back at Their Royal Wedding

 Can you believe it's been five years since the Royal Wedding?
-We were right there with you at 4 a.m. on April 29, 2011, excited to catch a glimpse of the William and Kate and all the royal celebrations!
+We were right there with you at 4 a.m. on April 29, 2011, excited to catch a glimpse of William and Kate and all the royal celebrations!
 Kate Middleton's wedding dress, those adorable flower girls, that first kiss... sigh.
-But, if you can believe it, two babies, and many adorable photo-ops later, the couple is celebrating their fifth wedding anniversary — the traditional gift is wood, in case you were wondering — and we're looking back on the wedding of the century!
+But if you can believe it, two babies (and many adorable photo-ops) later, the couple is celebrating their fifth wedding anniversary, and we're looking back at the wedding of the century!

 How They Met

 The Prince met his true love just like a lot of people do — in college!
 And, like Monica and Chandler, they were friends first.
 Prince William and Kate Middleton met in 2001 while attending St. Andrews University.
 After famously watching Kate at a charity fashion show, the future King of England was smitten.
 The duo became roommates during their second year at school, while the Prince vehemently denied that he had a steady girlfriend.
 After Kate split from her boyfriend in 2003, the couple is believed to have finally gotten together and were spotted on a romantic ski getaway.
 Media pressure allegedly causes a brief time out from the relationship early in 2017, but by mid-summer, all was right in the world again.